abn-illia-lebid/abn-meetup/README.md

 ---

-Now the when the test is indicating the problem.
+Now, when the test is indicating the problem.

 `Unit function with 1/5 failing tests and 1000Euro as a parameter, discount is not applied`